GAIPS/TangramCollaborativeAI/models/relationalAgent/description.md

 # Relational Agent

 This agent implements a relational move strategy for playing tangram puzzles.
 Instead of using coordinates, moves are defined in relation to other pieces already on the board.
+This agent expects an "OPENAI_API_KEY" Environment Variable to exist in the system, and to contain contain a valid openAI key.

 ## Workflow